-Since the deferred sales charges are fixed dollar amounts per Unit, a Trust must charge these amounts per Unit regardless of any discounts, including those provided with respect to Units purchased in Fee-Based Accounts.
-However, purchasers eligible to receive a discount such that their total sales charge is less than the aggregate fixed dollar amount of the deferred sales charges will receive a Credit equal to the difference between their applicable total sales charge and these fixed dollar charges at the time Units are purchased.
+Since the deferred sales charge is a fixed dollar amount per Unit, a Trust must charge this amount per Unit regardless of any discounts, including those provided with respect to Units purchased in Fee-Based Accounts.
+However, purchasers eligible to receive a discount such that their total sales charge is less than the aggregate fixed dollar amount of the deferred sales charge will receive a Credit equal to the difference between their applicable total sales charge and this fixed dollar charge at the time Units are purchased.